 Principles of effective communication

-- The principle of clarity: A message should be clear, free from distortion and noise.
-A vague message is not only a barrier to creating effective communication but also causes the delay in the communication process and this is one of the most important principles of effective communication.
+1. The principle of clarity: A message should be clear, free from distortion and noise.
+A vague message is not only a barrier to creating effective communication but also causes a delay in the communication process and this is one of the most important principles of effective communication.

-- The principle of Simplicity: Message should be given using simple and familiar words.
+3. The principle of Simplicity: A message should be given using simple and familiar words.
 Vague and technical words should be avoided.
 Simple words are easy to understand and help the receiver to respond quickly.

-- The principle of Timeliness: Communication is mean to serve a specific purpose.
+4. The principle of Timeliness: Communication is meant to serve a specific purpose.
 If communication is made in time, communication becomes effective.
 If it is made untimely then it may become useless.

-- The principle of Compass: The communication net should cover the whole organization.
+5. The principle of Compass: The communication net should cover the whole organization.
 The concerned people must know “What exactly they need and “When they need it.
-And an effective communication will serve such.
+And effective communication will serve such.

-- The principle of Integrity: Communication should consider the level of people, principles & objectives of an Organization to create a network or chain.
-Such network will provide a better field of internal and external communication.
+6. The principle of Integrity: Communication should consider the level of people, principles & objectives of an organization to create a network or chain.
+Such a network will provide a better field of internal and external communication.

-- The principle of strategic use of Informal Organization: The most effective communication results when managers use the informal organization as a complementary to formal communication, e.g. arranging sports, cultural function & dinner for the employees can be informal organization.
+7. The principle of strategic use of Informal Organization: The most effective communication results when managers use the informal organization as complementary to formal communication, e.g. arranging sports, cultural functions & dinners for the employees can be an informal organization.

-- The principle of Feedback: To provide a message to the receiver is not a complete communication.
+8. The principle of Feedback: To provide a message to the receiver is not complete communication.
 The response from a receiver is essential.
 Therefore feedback is required for communication to be effective.

-- The principle of language control: The sender should be careful in selecting proper words and forming sentences, words and structured sentences are the keys to making effective communication.
+10. The principle of language control: The sender should be careful in selecting proper words and forming sentences, words and structured sentences are the keys to making effective communication.
+You should see also the principles of effective writing.

 If we follow these above principles of effective communication we can make communication effective easily.